-revised 20 April 2024
+revised 3 October 2024

 The following document has revisions large and small (although very small corrections involving only spacing or punctuation are not included).
-I have tried, not to bring the whole book including bibliography up to date (which would require many references to material newly available on line), but simply to repair what is wrong or deficient.
-The more substantial revisions are to the entries for the types of the Tipografia Medicea Orientale in the sixteenth and seventeenth centuries.
-For these, thanks chiefly to the work of Pier Giorgio Borbone, we have sources that I did not know about, or did not read correctly, in 2006.
-I am glad to thank him for his publications and friendly correspondence, although the resulting text in this document, which is still not free of uncertainty, is my responsibility.
+I have tried to repair what is wrong or deficient in the text, without claiming to bring the whole book up to date with information newly published or put up on line since 2006 (although some of that will be seen here).
+The more substantial revisions are to the entries for Italian types of the sixteenth and seventeenth centuries, most notably of the Tipografia Medicea Orientale.
+For these we have sources that I did not know about, or did not read correctly, in 2006.
+I am glad to thank Pier Giorgio Borbone for his publications and friendly correspondence, although the resulting text in this document, which is still not free of uncertainty, is my responsibility.
 Some more research on the French mission presses of the 19th century has also led me to make revisions.
-The most substantially changed entries in the document below are W6, W6a, W6b, W27, W34, S4a, S17, E1 and E14.
+The most substantially changed entries in the document below are W6, W6a, W6b, W27, W27a, W34, S4a, S17, E1 and E14.
 Others are more lightly revised or supplemented.
 In some places where it would have been confusing to splice new text into old, I give the new information by way of a prose comment.

 The corrections affect the Contents pages at a few points.
 These are shown just below, in bold.
-The existing catalogue-numbers all remain except for E1 and E2.
+The existing catalogue-numbers all remain except for E1, E2 and W27.
 I hope any confusion will not extend beyond those.
-New notes have romannumeral indicators and are at the end of the document.
+New notes have roman-numeral indicators and are at the end of the document.
 Footnote indicators in figures refer to unchanged footnotes in the printed book that are not copied here.
 All page-references are to the published book.
 The index is unrevised.